Freshmen Admissions

 First Time In College Student Admission

-The minimum admission requirements expected of FTIC students are established by the Florida Board of Governors ("BOG") and are set forth in BOG Regulation 6.002, Admission of Undergraduate First Time in College, Degree-Seeking Freshman, as it may be amended.
-Satisfaction with the BOG minimum requirements does not automatically guarantee admission to the University of West Florida.
+The minimum requirements to be considered for admission at UWF are established by the Florida Board of Governors ("BOG") and are set forth in BOG Regulation 6.002, Admission of Undergraduate First Time in College, Degree-Seeking Freshman, as it may be amended.
+Satisfaction of the BOG minimum requirements does not automatically guarantee admission to UWF.

 The BOG minimum admission standards require:

 1. A standard diploma from a Florida public or regionally accredited high school or its equivalent.
-Applicants with a General Educational Development (“GED”) certificate must refer to sub-paragraph (3).
-Applicants that are participants in a Home Education or Other Non-Traditional High School Program must refer to sub-paragraph (4).
+Applicants with a General Educational Development (“GED”) certificate or credential must refer to sub-paragraph (5).
+Applicants that are participants in a home education or other non-traditional high school program must refer to sub-paragraph (6).
 (Students admitted under the Early Admission Program or the Associates in Arts High School Student admission option are exempted from this requirement.)

 1. For students who entered high school on July 1, 2007 or later, completion of 18 academic credits of college-preparatory, year-long courses or equivalents (normally offered in grades nine through twelve) are required as follows: